Back to blog

-Most seed-funded startups default to one of two strategies: aggressive customer acquisition or feature expansion.
-Both approaches share a flawed assumption—that volume or functionality resolves ambiguity.
+Most seed-funded startups default to one of two strategies: aggressive customer acquisition or rapid feature expansion.
+Both approaches assume that volume or capability resolves ambiguity.
 In practice, they amplify it.

 The Acquisition-First Failure Mode